xinmiaow/STAT545-hw-Wang-Xinmiao/hw02/hw02_Gapminder.md

 Smell Test the Data
 ===================

-1. Is it a data.frame, a matrix, a vector, a list?
+-   Q: Is it a data.frame, a matrix, a vector, a list?

 ``` r
 gapminder